TitiFix/Geneweb2/docs/ged/Ged.LANGUAGE_OF_TEXT.md

 ﻿# Abstract
+The human language in which the data in the transmission is normally read or written.
+It is used primarily by programs to select language-specific sorting sequences and phonetic name matching algorithms.

 # GEDCOM Syntax (extension included)
 Convention used : **bold** when mandatory, _italic_ when add by 5.5.1 draft, &#x23E9; indicate proprietary coding commonly used (amendment need to standard)<br />